Calendar Dates and Regulations

 Academic regulations: general academic regulations apply to all university students, unless otherwise specified; degree regulations are academic regulations and degree requirements that apply to a particular program in addition to the general academic regulations.

-Academic standing: at the end of the academic year, students are automatically assigned one of the following standings, based on academic performance:
+Academic standing: in May of each year, students are automatically assigned one of the following standings, based on academic performance:

 Academic Probation – Academic Probation is a warning to a student that has been below the required standard and could lead to an Academic Suspension.